fickya1987/Power-Plant-Energy-Management-using-Streamlit/README.md

 Be sure to install the required libraries, for the project to work.

-# There are 3 files which need to looked at:
+# There are 3 files which need to be considered:
 1. The Jupyter Notebook used to train the RandomForest and XGBoost models to train the model on the data
 2. The CCP_Management.py file.
 This file is where the Streamlit UI is built.
 3. The data files: The Data_Regression.csv and PowerPlantData.csv These are available at: https://archive.ics.uci.edu/ml/datasets/Combined+Cycle+Power+Plant